Deploy Stable Diffusion XL 1.0 on AWS Inferentia

 Make sure that your code runs within a if __name__ == "__main__": block, as shown below.
 Otherwise, the script code will run when Runhouse attempts to run code remotely.

 We can run commands directly on the cluster via cluster.run().
 Here, we set up the environment for our upcoming environment that installed some AWS-neuron specific libraries.
-The torch_neuronx library needs to be installed before the rest of the env is set up in order to avoid a [common error](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/ training-troubleshooting.html#protobuf-error-typeerror-descriptors-cannot-not-be-created-directly), so we run this first.
+The torch_neuronx library needs to be installed before restarting the Runhouse cluster to prevent a [common error](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/ training-troubleshooting.html#protobuf-error-typeerror-descriptors-cannot-not-be-created-directly)

 Finally, we define our module and run it on the remote cluster.
 We construct it normally and then call get_or_to to run it on the remote cluster.
 Using get_or_to allows us to load the exiting Module by the name sdxl_neuron if it was already put on the cluster.
 If we want to update the module each time we run this script, we can use to instead of get_or_to.